Home

 Why early design decisions matter most

-Once structure, materials, and spatial arrangement are fixed, reducing carbon later is extremely difficult.
+Once structure, materials, and spatial arrangement are fixed, reducing carbon becomes challenging.
 Decision-making must therefore intersect with technical insight at the earliest stages:

 In my consulting work, I guide teams through these trade-offs, helping them interpret complex metrics and act decisively, ensuring early decisions reflect both environmental and human outcomes.
 Additionally, in Australia, NABERS has recently released tools and targets for embodied carbon, giving teams concrete benchmarks to guide early-stage decisions.